 On Saturday, meet at the Fung Loy Kok Taoist Tai Chi-International Centre

 From Airport Road, turn east onto Side Road 5.
 Drive 270 metres to the entrance of the International Centre on the left.
-Turn right onto the first gravel road and proceed towards the pagoda-styled building.
-Park on the shoulder of this circular driveway.
-Please do not park in the main parking lot near the office.
+Enter the driveway and head straight for approximately 50 metres.
+Parking is in a field on the right.
 The buildings and facilities of the International Centre are off limits to participants during this Bruce Trail event.

-The bus will take participants to the northern end of the Caledon Hills section, at County Rd 8 and 3rd Line EHS.
+The bus will take participants to the northern end of the Caledon Hills section, at County Rd 8.
 The group will then hike south, back to the International Centre.

 The bus will take hikers to km 0.0 on Creditview Road.
 Participants will then hike back to the meeting place on Escarpment Side Road.